Roger Dean (politician)

-Roger Levinge Dean, CBE (12 December 1913 – 7 January 1998) was an Australian politician and public servant.
+Roger Levinge Dean, CBE (10 December 1913 – 7 January 1998) was an Australian politician and public servant.
 He was a member of the House of Representatives from 1949 to 1964, representing the New South Wales seat of Robertson for the Liberal Party.
 He later served as Administrator of the Northern Territory from 1964 to 1970 and as Australia's consul-general in San Francisco from 1970 to 1974.

-Early life
+Early life and education

-Dean was born on 10 December 1913 in Darlinghurst, New South Wales.
+Roger Levinge Dean was born on 10 December 1913 in Darlinghurst, New South Wales.
 He was the son of Freda Mary (née Levinge) and Charles Dean.
 His father was a pottery manufacturer and company director.

-Dean's parents moved to Newcastle when he was a young child, where he attended Broughton School and Newcastle Boys' High School.
+Dean's parents moved to Newcastle, New South Wales when he was a young child, where he attended Broughton School and Newcastle Boys' High School.
 He left school in 1931 and began working as a clerk for Rylands Brothers Pty Ltd, a wire manufacturer.

 He joined the Citizen Military Forces in April 1941 and transferred to the Australian Imperial Force in August 1942.
 Dean served in the Northern Territory with the 103rd Anti-Tank Regiment from 1942 to 1944 and was later stationed at Wewak, New Guinea, with the 8th Docks (Port) Operating Company, part of the Australian Army Transportation Corps.
 After the war's end, he returned to Rylands Brothers as an administrative officer.

 Politics

 Dean was secretary of the Mayfield branch of the Liberal Party in the late 1940s.
 He was elected to the House of Representatives at the 1949 federal election, winning the seat of Robertson from the incumbent Australian Labor Party MP Thomas Williams.

 In parliament, Dean was chair of the Joint Statutory Committee on Public Works from 1962 to 1964.
 In 1963 he chaired a House select committee into grievances raised in the Yirrkala bark petitions over the treatment of the Yirrkala people on their Arnhem Land reserve in the Northern Territory.
 The committee unanimously recommended the federal government pay compensation to the Yirrkala over the expropriation of land for an alumina project on the Gove Peninsula.

 Dean spoke frequently in parliament on matters relating to Indigenous Australians and the Territory of Papua and New Guinea.
 He was also an advocate for closer relations between Australia and South-East Asia.
 He studied the Malay language and "regularly entertained South-East Asian students at his Gosford home".